Boxing Tips

 The punch begins with a weight transfer to your left side.
 From the guard position the left elbow is brought up, almost parallel to the floor, so the arm forms a sort of hook.
 At the same time the fist is rotated either palm down for a very close target or palm-in for targets farther away.

 The punch is delivered by a pivoting left foot, left leg and torso sharply to the right in a powerful, one-piece torque action.
-The arm doesn't move independently, it’s the whole body move that delivers the punch.
+The arm doesn't move independently, its the whole body move that delivers the punch.

 When its thrown properly its one of the most effective weapons in boxing.